Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-timing-functions.md

   - javascript
 ---

-Web performance is such an important part of our jobs as developers; we are responsible for making the web fast again.
+Web performance is integral to our jobs as developers; we are responsible for making the web fast again.

 The web got bloated and filled with rubbish, trust me.
-I've used `bootstrap` and `jQuery`, but think about it your including whole libraries and only using what, 10% of it?
+I've used `bootstrap` and `jQuery`, but think about your including whole libraries and only using what, 10% of it?

-So let's talk about performance today, especially `JavaScript` performance.
+So let's talk about performance today, especially JavaScript performance.

 We are going to look into timing your functions, so we can see how fast they are.